tymyrddin/purple/source/docs/thirteen/checking-your-working.md

 The assessment comes out positive.
 The evidence supports continuation.
 Decision-makers are pleased.

-The convenient conclusion check: which assumptions, if wrong, would reverse the finding.
+A convenient conclusion check: which assumptions, if wrong, would reverse the finding.

 The assessment rests on reported outcomes at face value.
 The programme measures success by indicators set at inception, which have not been revised as the threat evolved.
 The threat